lucasmonstrox/PyTibia/README.md

 Be free to use any function to create your custom bot or wait for the release of v0.

-# 🗺️ V0 Features Status
+# 🗺️ V0 Features

+## Parsers

 - ActionBar:
-  - Counting slots :heavy_check_mark:
+  - Counting slots :warning:
+  - Detect item in slot :warning:
   - Getting cooldowns for knight:
     - attack :heavy_check_mark:
     - exori :heavy_check_mark: